martadrabik-dabrowska/app-with-photo-album/README.md

 ## General info

 This app allows:
--new user registrations
+- new user registrations
--logging in to an account with user or admin access -upload photos with descriptions to your own account -browsing photos of other users
+- logging in to an account with user or admin access
+- upload photos with descriptions to your own account
+- browsing photos of other users
--editing data
+- editing data
--browsing user list and deleting user account from admin level -logging out
+- browsing user list and deleting user account from admin level
+- logging out

 ## Technologies